rmraya/XLIFFManager/README.md

 <img src="https://maxprograms.com/images/xliffmanager_s.png" alt="XLIFF Manager logo"/>

-An open source UI for [OpenXLIFF Filters](https://github.com/rmraya/OpenXLIFF) written in JavaScript.
+An open source UI for [OpenXLIFF Filters](https://github.com/rmraya/OpenXLIFF) written in TypeScript.
 OpenXLIFF is a set of programs that let you:

 - Create XLIFF 1.2 and 2.0 files that can be translated in any modern CAT tool.
 - Convert your translated XLIFF files to original format with a couple of clicks.